-General Data Protection Regulation (GDPR) might arguably be the most extensive and comprehensive privacy regulation in the history of the world.
-But, it is certainly not the first privacy regulation to come into effect.
+General Data Protection Regulation (GDPR) might arguably be the most extensive and comprehensive privacy regulation to date.
+But it is certainly not the first privacy regulation to come into effect.
 Indeed, it has multiple predecessors.
-Over time, different laws have been enacted to make the system more transparent to the people.
-The Freedom of Information (FOI) Act 2000 is one such Act of Parliament that was passed by the UK Parliament.
+Over time, different laws have been enacted to make the system more transparent to the public.
+The Freedom of Information Act 2000 is one such act of parliament that received royal assent and came into force on 30th November 2000.
 In 2017 alone, 46,681 requests were received under the FOI Act.
 Why is the FOI Act so popular?
 What kind of information can be requested under it?
-And, how will it coexist with GDPR?
+And how will it coexist with GDPR?
 The answers to these and many more questions are explored in detail here.

 The Freedom of Information (FOI) Act 2000 grants the general public the “right to access” information.
-Under this Act, anyone can access information held by public authorities.
-The information can be made public via voluntary publications or the members of the public can request for specific information from the public authority.
+Under this act, anyone can access information held by public authorities.
+The information can be made public via voluntary publications or the members of the public can request specific information from the public authority.

 Under this Act, any information held by the public authorities in England, Northern Island, and Wales must be made accessible to the general public, when requested.
 As for Scotland, it has its own FOI.
-However, FOI Act 2000 applies to UK-wide authorities based in Scotland.
+However, the FOI Act 2000 applies to UK-wide authorities based in Scotland.

-Who Comes Under the Purview of the Act?
+Who comes under the purview of the Act?

-Freedom of Information Act 2000 gives the public the right to access information possessed by and pertaining to the entities that perform functions funded by the taxpayer money and affect the life of the public, at large.
+Freedom of Information Act 2000 gives the public the right to access information possessed by and pertaining to the entities that perform functions funded by the taxpayer’s money and affect the life of the public, at large.
 Three types of bodies come under the FOI.
 These include:

 Public Authorities: Any public authority that operates in the UK comes under the FOI.
 For clarity, a complete list of public authorities is provided in Schedule 1 of the Act.
-The military, local public bodies, schools, police, colleges, schools, and so on come under the definition of a public authority in the context of FOI.
+The military, local public bodies, schools, police, colleges and so on come under the definition of a public authority in the context of FOI.

 Publicly Owned Companies: These are the companies that are wholly owned either by the public authorities listed in Schedule 1 or by the Crown.

 Designated Bodies: These are designated by the Secretary of State.
-They are treated as public authorities if they are performing a function similar to a public authority or are contracting to do work that has been provisioned for a public authority.
+They are treated as public authorities if they are performing a function similar to a public authority or are contracting to do work that has been provisioned for public authority.

-Who is Qualified to Request Information Under FOI?
+Who is qualified to request information under FOI?

 There are no qualifying criteria to request information under FOI.
-None.

 FOI entitles anyone to file a request for information under the Act, irrespective of the fact whether a person is a citizen or even a resident.
 Organisations can also make requests to get information about public authorities.
 Employees of a public authority can also request information under FOI 2000.

-How Does FOI 2000 Differ From GDPR?
+How does FOI 2000 differ from GDPR?